 Yep, you can get a quote and apply online here.
 We can arrange your cover over email.

 Q: Will I need to do a medical?

 This depends on how much cover you need.
-Generally, if you are insuring more than €1000 per week, then you will have to go for a nurse medical screening.
+Generally, if you insure more than €1000 per week, you must undergo a nurse’s medical screening.

 Income protection is the foundation of any solid financial plan for the self-employed because if you pay Class S PRSI, you’re not entitled to any state support if you can’t do your job.

 Your income will fall to a big fat ZERO.

 Yep, we take all the risks, create employment, and pay shed loads of tax, but we don’t get the same benefits as everyone else who turns up and clock in for their 9-5.